 My non-quilting/non-sewing friends don’t always understand why I am so passionate about Inklingo and how it enables me and all quilters to make better quilts.
 Now I can show them.

-I love machine piecing with Louise (Featherweight) and hand piecing with a running stitch so hybrid piecing is my favorite technique.
-I use it for Winding Ways too.
-Winding Ways – Quilting the Inklingo Way is an excellent resource for this kind of sewing and there is a $20 bonus offer available right now (above) that you should not miss.
+I love machine piecing with Louise (Featherweight) and hand piecing with a running stitch, so hybrid piecing is my favorite technique.
+I also use it for Winding Ways.
+Winding Ways—Quilting the Inklingo Way is an excellent resource for this kind of sewing.

-I hope you love the lines too—and the way my quilt top is pressed.
+I hope you love the lines and the way my quilt top is pressed, too.
 Thank you for visiting.

 Let me know what quilts you have in your bathroom too, okay?